 In fact, unlike duplicated myths, gladiators did not always fight until they died, and gladiator schools rarely allowed death and life duels because of the very high costs of training such a warrior.
-Many gladiators managed to win freedom by winning many fights, then the gladiators could receive rudis (received after at least three years of combat), a wooden sword that symbolized the end of life as a gladiator and starting a new one as free man.
-However, as it turns out, not everyone chose this freedom and some of them stood on the arena again.
+Many gladiators managed to win freedom by winning many fights, then the gladiators could receive rudis (received after at least three years of combat), a wooden sword that symbolized the end of life as a gladiator and starting a new one as a free man.
+However, as it turns out, not everyone chose this freedom and some of them stood in the arena again.

 It is not known why Flamma rejected the freedom offered to him four times, which so many gladiators desired.
 It is believed that he was tempted by prizes offered for victories and gaining fame.
 However, one of the reasons he was still fighting could be to show character and to confirm his people’s reputation in the war.
 The Romans thought very poorly of Syrians, considering them cunning cowards.
 Perhaps Flamma wanted through Romans’ courage and combat skills to change their minds and gain recognition.